 To explain the concept of beer styles, I look first to the Brewers Association (BA), publishers of CraftBeer.com.
 Released annually since 1993, the BA Beer Style Guidelines are developed using sources from the commercial brewing industry, and input from beer competition judges.
 It is the most comprehensive set of style guidelines for judging commercial beer styles.

 The guidelines, which are updated every year, focus first on a beer’s appearance, aroma, flavor and finish, in that order.
 Versions of these guidelines are used by judges as a resource to match against when tasting beers entered into the Great American Beer Festival® and World Beer Cup®.

 Beer Judge Certification Program Style Guidelines

 The Beer Judge Certification Program (BJCP) is a global, volunteer-run program (how amazing is that?) that exists to further beer judging and tasting and the evaluation skills of homebrewed beer.
 The BJCP Style Guidelines break beer into multiple main categories with sub-categories in each style.

 According to the BJCP, the goal of their guidelines is to provide a common set of standards for judges so that there is a level playing field for all entrants.
 Judges and entrants are both using the same descriptions, so the decision on “Which beer is best?” is based less on personal opinion of the judges and more on how well the entered beer matches world class commercial examples of the style.

 To become a BJCP-certified judge, you’ll take an online exam and an in-person tasting exam.
 From there, you can further test to evolve from BJCP recognized status to certified and beyond.

-It’s extremely helpful to have a copy of the style guidelines at your fingertips, as quick reference is key to enhancing familiarization.
+It’s extremely helpful to have a copy of the style guidelines at your fingertips as a quick reference is key to enhancing familiarization.
 The BJCP provides both Apple and Andriod apps (and a few other mobile options) for a variety of handheld platforms.
 Also, the crazy awesome Beer Judge App works in concert with the BJCP app to provide flavor descriptors, SRM (beer color) and common off-flavor descriptions and their sources.